Logo Voyage

 You can check the original Wikivoyage article Here

-Lewis and Clark National Historical Park is a collection of state and federal lands near the mouth of the Columbia River.
-The park contains sites on the Northern Oregon Coast and the Southwest Washington Coast.
-The largest cities in the area are Seaside, Astoria, and Long Beach.
+Lewis and Clark National Historical Park is a collection of state and U.S. federal lands near the mouth of the Columbia River, where the Lewis and Clark Expedition overwintered in 1805-06.
+The park contains sites on the Northern Oregon Coast near Astoria and Seaside, and the Southwest Washington Coast near Ilwaco and Long Beach.

 Understand